Cambodian troops agree to retreat from Thai border

 Cambodian soldiers agreed to retreat from the Thai border in Ubon Ratchathani province after a talk between regional forces of both countries on Sunday.

-According to sources, the Cambodian military contacted Thai soldiers at the disputed Chong Bok border area in Nam Yuen district of Ubon Ratchathani at 10am on Sunday to seek a conversation with Thailand’s Suranaree Task Force which supervises areas bordering Cambodia.
+According to sources, the Cambodian military contacted Thai soldiers at the disputed Chong Bok border area in Nam Yuen district of Ubon Ratchathani at 10am on Sunday.

-The Suranaree Task Force reported the approach to Lt Gen Boonsin Padklang, commander of the Second Army Region.
-Lt Gen Boonsin then forwarded the report to Army commander-in-chief Gen Pana Klaewplodthuk and sought permission for the negotiation, which the army chief approved.

 The talk led to an agreement that soldiers from both sides would retreat to the positions they occupied last year and Cambodian soldiers would fill in the trenches that they dug in the disputed area of Chong Bok.